-Follow these steps to install the Microsoft Windows Server 2003 software onto your Sun Blade X6220 server module.
+Follow these steps to install the Microsoft Windows Server 2003 software onto your Sun Blade X6250 server module.

-Note - The Solaris Operating System may be preinstalled on your server's boot disk.
-The Windows installation will format the boot disk and all data will be lost.
+Note - The Windows installation will format the drive you designate as the boot disk, any pre-existing data on that disk will be lost.